ballerina-guides/integration-tutorials/transform-message-formats/README.md

 - The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `INFO`, `DEBUG`, and `ERROR` log levels.

-- Use the `is` check to decide the response based on the response to the client call.
-If the client call was successful and the response is in the type of `ReservationResponse`, then, directly return it.
-If the request failed, log information at `ERROR` level and send a "NotFound" response if the client call failed with a 4xx status code or return an "InternalServerError" response for other failures.
+- Use the `is` check to check whether the response is `ReservationResponse` and return it as is (i.e., reservation successful).

     ```ballerina
     if resp is ReservationResponse {